 Recurring support can be cancelled at any time.
 Your payment will be processed securely.
 Once it is completed, you’ll see a thank you page and you’ll receive an email receipt.
 Check the Payment FAQ for more information.

 (Just to make sure: this is a symbolic way of sending me financial support.
 You are not purchasing holiday ornaments.
 I will, however, feel all that holiday light shining! )

 Check out older holiday specials:

 Hey ho ho!
 Here’s the extra scene (aka the Christmas Special) with Emily and Lea.
 Thanks so much for subscribing, and have a wonderful Christmas!
 You should be able to play this episode on any device from this page.
-You will not find the scene in your regular podcast player.
-Your support keeps this podcast […]
+You will not find the scene in your regular podcast player….
+To view this content, you must […]

 Ho ho ho!
 It has a become a bit of a tradition to release an extra scene for the holidays.
 The last 2 were Christmas dreams so I decided to do another one this year.
-I guess this has also become part of the tradition. 😉 Releasing it a few days early here for all […]
+I guess this has also become part of the tradition. 😉 Releasing it a… To view this content, you must […]

 Day 1: Hannah Hannah pulled the small box out of her pocket.
 Her eyes flicked to the door.
 She locked it before sitting down on the toilet lid.
 It was a bit silly to hide in here, she knew.
 Milly wasn’t home after all.
-Her mother was, though, and she often followed Hannah around […]
+Her mother was, though,… To view this content, you must […]

 Hello, fellow romantics, Many of us will spend our holidays without the people we love the most.
 Some of you are mourning loved ones you have lost not this year.
 Indeed, the holidays will be very different, and perhaps difficult, for us all.
 Some traditions remain the same, even in 2020.
 Every year, I write […]